kadena-community/kadena.js/packages/apps/docs/src/pages/quick-start.md

 To get started, you are going to use Docker to create a Kadena development network in an application container on your local computer.

-To set up a local development network:
+To set up the local development network:

 1. Open a terminal shell on your computer.